Frequently Asked Questions

 ...

-The Job API supports dynamically starting services by supplying a 'jobs' list in the same format as the configuration file.
-The Job API also supports defining multiple 'acl' aliases that may be referenced from dynamically configured services.
+The CloudI Service API supports dynamically starting services by supplying a 'services' list in the same format as the configuration file.
+The CloudI Service API also supports defining multiple 'acl' aliases that may be referenced from dynamically configured services.

 Top

 A migration would imply that there is unavoidable latency during a switchover from a failed node to a healthy node.
 To avoid failover latency and improve scalability, services are replicated on all nodes.
 Proper service implementation dictates that services will only cache data.
 All dynamic state a service uses should be accessed and/or stored by a database.
-To communicate with a database, a service should use the CloudI API to send messages to a configured CloudI database integration service.
-The implementation of services that avoids state-keeping within the service's data structures is required to make sure a service is scalable, fault-tolerant and can recover from a failure without losing a significant amount of data.
+The implementation of services that avoids state-keeping within the service's data structures is required to ensure a service is scalable, fault-tolerant and reliable (i.e., no data-loss).

 So, a service should not need to be migrated from a node.
 If a node has failed there are many possible courses of action: